 - Keep your licence: you’ll pay full fees, but be eligible to work in the UK (including as a locum).
 You’ll also have to revalidate annually i.e. complete an annual return.
 This either means getting your current designated body to agree to keep you on their books and doing your revalidation meeting OR paying a fee to the GMC to do it.

 - Relinquish your licence: you won’t have a license to practise medicine in the UK, though you’ll keep your registration with the GMC.
 You’ll pay less in fees.
 It costs £10 to relinquish your license and £10 to reinstate it.
 You won’t need a designated body nor have to complete an annual return.
-To reinstate your licence to practise you will need to provide statements from employers since relinquishing your licence and a certificate of good standing from foreign bodies you have worked under (e.g. MCNZ).
+To reinstate your licence to practise you will need to provide statements from employers since relinquishing your licence and a certificate of good standing/professional status from the medical council(s) you have worked under you have worked under (e.g. COPS from MCNZ currently costs $147 [Dec ’18]).
+You will also need a completed UD8 form.

 - Relinquish your registration: you won’t have a licence to practise and you’ll be removed from the GMC list of registered medical practitioners.
 Not really the done thing unless you’re leaving medicine entirely or plan to never return to the UK to practice medicine.
 You can re-register, but we wouldn’t really recommend this option.